wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 graph\\auth_path
 ^^^^^^^^^^^^^^^^

-Path of the file that contains the application identifier and the application key for authentication in order to use the AAD Graph API.
+File path containing the application identifier and key for authentication.
+This is necessary to use the AAD Graph API.

 +--------------------+--------------------+
 | **Default value**  | N/A                |